 Step 3: Select the ‘Clicks a link' event on the left (highlighted below).

 Step 4: Name your link.
 While this is optional, I always name every link trigger to make it easy for me to use later.
 After naming it, provide the destination URL.

 Step 5: Choose the desired action to take after the link is clicked.
 In the above example, I've selected ‘Add tag.'
 Choose an existing tag or create a new one.
 This is how digital marketers tag and segment using link triggers.
 It's that simple.

 Step 6: Use the link trigger that we just created, insert the link trigger into an email broadcast or sequence/autoresponder.
 Do this by selecting the ‘Insert link' icon at the top of the email editor, then select the gray ‘Link Triggers' button on the right.
 Lastly, choose the link trigger that you want to use.

 That's it!
 You've now created a link trigger and are using it within an email.

 However, ConvertKit also provides a shortcut way to tag users who click on a link (if that's all you want to do with the link trigger).
 Instead of going through the process detailed above, check the ‘Tag subscribers who click this link' checkbox when inserting the link into an email (shown below).

 This will tag the subscriber when the link is clicked.
 It's quick and easy.

 And boom!
 There is an unlimited number of ways to use link triggers in your email broadcasts.
-Remember, they are an excellent way to both gain intelligence of your email subscribers and also take action when they click on a link.
+Remember, they are an excellent way to gain your email subscribers' intelligence and take action when they click on a link.

 If you aren't using link triggers, consider using them.
 Gather interest for an upcoming product release.
 Ask your subscribers to indicate their interest in a topic.
 Doing so gives you more power to send tailored and customized emails that are designed specifically for them.
 Do this to boost your email conversion rate, big time!